-This appendix provides the framework for the module that members must complete, and which is developed, maintained, and modified, as needed, by the Professionalism and Credential Monitoring Board (PCMB) and the Education and Qualification Council (EQC) or their designated committees, with support from the CIA Head Office.
-The PCMB would have overall oversight responsibility and approval authority over the content.
+This appendix provides the framework for the professionalism module that members must complete, and which is developed, maintained, and modified, as needed, by the Professionalism and Credential Monitoring Board (PCMB) and the Education and Qualification Council (EQC) or their designated committees, with support from the CIA Head Office.
+The PCMB has approval authority over the content.

-The content of the module will typically include the following key elements:
+The content of the module typically includes the following key elements: